-Our natural rebid of 2 shows a minimum opening bid with long Hearts.

-North raises that to 3 v as a game try and we give that a fourth Heart on the grounds that we have a full 14 points and a fine six-card trump suit.
+Our natural rebid of 2Ψ shows a minimum opening bid with long Hearts.
+North raises that to 3Ψ as a game try and we give that a fourth Heart on the grounds that we have a full 14 points and a fine six-card trump suit.

 West leads the ♣J against 4♥.
 We may as well try the ♣Q from the dummy (you never know...) but East crushes those hopes by covering that with the ♣K. Now - how do we assess our chances?
 What is the best line of play to land our contract?

 It's time to Count (our tricks) - to Plan (what we are going to do) and then to Execute that plan.

 We can see nine tricks easily enough.
-We have six Hearts (even with a downright unfriendly 4-0 split), two top Diamonds and the ♣A. So one more trick has to be found from somewhere.
+Six Hearts are available, even if there is a spiteful 4-0 break, two top Diamonds and the A. So one more trick has to be found from somewhere.

 Let us beat this drum again - it is not sensible to ruff Diamonds (or Clubs) in the South hand (the long trump hand) as that would gain us precisely nothing.
 We have counted six Heart tricks already and using them to ruff dummy's low cards would not swell that number.

-Our attention should shift to trying to make ruffs in the short trump hand - dummy.
+Our attention should switch to trying to make ruffs in the short trump hand - dummy.

 If we could trump a loser on table we'd make seven trump tricks to go with the aforementioned top Diamonds and A.

 The only suit that offers any prospects of a ruff on table is Spades - so we should focus on that strategy.
-We should take the ♣A and immediately play (and lose) a Spade.
+We take the ♣A and immediately play (and lose) a Spade.
 East takes this and - aware of our plan - returns a trump.
-We take this (on table, although it then go ahead and draw trumps.
+We take this (on table, although it doesn't matter much) and we continue with another Spade, creating a void in dummy. then go ahead and draw trumps.
 If, on the other hand, you have insufficient winners to fulfil your contract then you may well need to do something else and that "something else" may well be to ruff a loser on table.